Writing Your Business Plan

 What additional content can I add to my plan?

-In addition to the default plan outline, LivePlan provides a selection of pre-built topics, charts, and tables that may be useful for specific kinds of businesses.
+In addition to the default plan outline, LivePlan provides a selection of pre-built sections, charts, and tables that may be useful for specific kinds of businesses.

-This content is available in the Outline page of the Plan section.
-You can easily add these items to any section of your plan.
+This content is available in the Outline of the Plan.
+You can easily add these items to any chapter of your plan.

 Below is a list of these available pre-built Plan items: